AdobeDocs/commerce-frontend-core/src/pages/guide/themes/install.md

 ---
-group: frontend-developer-guide
-title: Install a third-party storefront theme
+title: Install a Third-Party Storefront Theme | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# Install a third-party storefront theme

 This topic describes how to install a third-party [theme](https://glossary.magento.com/theme) for a store.